 Gadolinium Contrast Dye MRI Lawsuit for deposition disease poisoning

-The lawyers and attorneys at Hood National Law Group are now accepting cases of gadolinium deposition disease (GDD) poisoning.
+The lawyers and attorneys at National Injury Help are now accepting cases of gadolinium deposition disease (GDD) poisoning.
 MRI dyes currently used in enhanced MRI exams have been linked to a condition called deposition disease.

 The basis of these new gadolinium lawsuits is the failure of the manufactures to warn about the possible health risks.
 There may be substantial cash awards from claims and settlements in these cases.